machine-gun-dg/faqtest/README.md

 ### + Does NIB refactor the RACF components (service accounts/user profiles) and take care in the ASP.NET code?
 For example, when we read files, file access & resposition is created thru RACF.
 But in ASP.NET we have to add extra code on authorization call to Azure AD .
 Does this is done automatically during refactoring process?
 We can convert RACF to AD but this is not part of our standard proposal and this requires some special considerations given security migration can only be partially automated

+### + Do you support Encryption?
+Data encryption is fully supported by NIB for both in transit and at rest by leveraging the target platform provided capabilities of dedicated software.
+In the customers we worked with this was completely transparent for the code it is fully handled by the infrastructure with server-side encryption enabled, using encryption keys and database encryption enabled and all connections are performed with SSL.

 ## 6-2PC
 [Go Back](#FAQ_Index)